 Men and women alike need to advocate for HPV vaccination for their children and help to educate those around them.
 Community outreach and education is a key facet of the Roswell Park mission.
 Through an innovative culturally-sensitive program called the Witness Project of Buffalo and Niagara, which has been based at Roswell Park since 2006, we are working toward greater awareness, access to services and compliance with screening guidelines among the populations that this new study confirms needs it most.

-Dr. Odunsi adds, “At Roswell Park, we have a robust cancer prevention and screening program that promotes access for all people, regardless of race or economic status.”
+Roswell Park has a robust cancer prevention and screening program that promotes access for all people, regardless of race or economic status.